denoland/manual/getting_started/configuration_file.md

 it's in your current working directory or parent directories. (`--config` flag can be used to specify a different configuration file.)

-> ⚠️ Before Deno v1.23 you can needed to supply an explicit `--config` flag.
+> ⚠️ Before Deno v1.23 you needed to supply an explicit `--config` flag.

 ## `imports` and `scopes`